psx-spx/psx-spx.github.io/docs/controllersandmemorycards.md

 If "sel=02h", then "val" is applied as new LED state (val=00h for LED off aka Digital mode, and val=01h for LED on/red aka analog mode).<br/>

+Using this command has a side effect of resetting the DualShock rumble configuration to FFh FFh FFh FFh FFh FFh.

 #### Config Mode - Command 45h "E" - Get LED State (and whatever values)
 ```
   Send  01h 45h 00h 00h 00h 00h 00h 00h 00h